Common Spray Painting Questions, Problems, and Their Fixes

-- Type of material: Metal surfaces also dry faster than wood because of absorption.
+- Type of material: Metal surfaces also dry faster than wood because metal doesn’t seep as much of the paint like wood.
 On the other hand, rubber is highly porous and will take at least 24 hours to dry.

 - Type of spray paint: The formula of the paint affects its drying procedure.

 - Enamel paint takes about 10 to 30 minutes for a dry surface and about eight hours for complete dryness.

 - Lacquer paint takes about three to five minutes for a dry surface and three hours to fully dry.

 - Epoxy or Polyurethane paint is the fastest drying spray paint of five minutes for a dry surface and about an hour to dry completely.